 Bio and CV

-Rob Ray examines technology in public/outdoor spaces and creates interactive public artworks, experimental videos and sound compositions.
+Rob Ray is a Los Angeles artist examining technology in public/outdoor spaces through installations, interactive public artworks, experimental videos and sound compositions.

 His video game disguised as ATM, Bucky’s Animal Spirit, was selected for the art.tech exhibition at The Lab (San Francisco), and the (re)load exhibition at Antena (Chicago).